All Episodes

 Had I known this soundbite existed, I would have played this soundbite when I reported it last week.

-Last Thursday and Friday, PMS NBC, a montage of Michael Smirkonish and Sergeant Schultz and the Reverend Sharpton discussing me discussing the heat index.
+Last Thursday and Friday, PMS NBC, a montage of Michael Smirkonish and Sergeant Schultz and the Reverend Sharpton discussing me, discussing the heat index.

 Here comes Rush Limbaugh to helpfully tell us that what we think is record heat is really no more than a government plot.

-Rush, I've got a question.
+Rush, I've got a question by that logic.

 Rush Limbaugh thinks this summer's sweltering temperatures are being manufactured by the government.

-Russ Lumbard thinks the heat index is a conspiracy cooked up by the left.
+Rush Limbaugh thinks the heat index is a conspiracy cooked up by the left.

-Okay, I'm convinced they're writing L. Sharpton scripts.
+I'm convinced they're writing L. Sharpton scripts.

-I'm convinced that they're writing Sharpton's scripts.
+I'm convinced that they're writing Sharpton scripts.

 Would he start sounding like everybody else?

-He's obviously sharp in reading his script.
+He's obviously sharp in reading a script.

-There are too many variables in it, but they wanted to go along with the heat index because it was crisis because it got everybody all frightened.
+But they wanted to go along with the heat index because it was crisis because it got everybody all frightened.

 It was news coverage.